JuliaGraphics/Luxor.jl/README.md

 #### Files

 - `Drawing()`
- 	create a PNG drawing defaulting to 800 by 800
+ 	create a drawing, defaulting to PNG format, file called "/tmp/luxor-drawing.png", 800 pixels square
 - `Drawing(300,300)`
- 	create a PNG drawing 300 by 300 pixels
+ 	create a drawing 300 by 300 pixels, defaulting to PNG format, file called "/tmp/luxor-drawing.png",
 - `Drawing(300,300, "/tmp/my-drawing.pdf")`
- 	create a PDF drawing in the file, of 300 by 300 pixels
+ 	create a PDF drawing in the file "/tmp/my-drawing.pdf", 300 by 300 pixels
 - `finish()`
  	finish the drawing
 - `preview()`
- 	open finished drawing in Preview (MacOS X only)
+ 	open the file in Preview (MacOS X only)

+The global variable `currentdrawing` keeps a few parameters:

+    julia> names(currentdrawing)
+    10-element Array{Symbol,1}:
+     :width
+     :height
+     :filename
+     :surface
+     :cr
+     :surfacetype
+     :redvalue
+     :greenvalue
+     :bluevalue
+     :alpha

 #### Axes and backgrounds

 The origin (0/0) is at the top left, x axis runs left to right, y axis runs top to bottom

 - `origin()`
-	move origin to the centre of the image
+	move the 0/0 origin to the centre of the image
 - `axes()`
 	draw axes at current 0/0
 - `background(color)`
-	fill background with a coloured rectangle
+	fill background with a colored rectangle

 #### Shapes and lines